 When was the Statue of Liberty's torch replaced?

 The torch was replaced in 1986 and the original is now on display in the museum on the pedestal.
 The new torch is copper and covered with a 24k gold leaf.
-The sunlight reflects off of the gold during the day and floodlights light the torch by reflection at night.
+The sun rays reflects off of the gold during the day and floodlights light the torch by reflection at night.

 More Statue of Liberty facts: